codenio/Mock.GPIO/README.md

 # Mock.GPIO
 Mock Library for RPI.GPIO python Library

+Mock.GPIO is a python library that supports development of software/program and to debug them outside RPi (eg: ubuntu ). it can be intergrated along with any generic application/program/software.

+it help in making your program/application run seamlessly both outside and inside RPi by
+- Printing the intended actions (without GUI) for debugging, when executed outside RPi
+- Works exactly as intended in an actual RPi without a need for code change.

 The easiest way to use this package is to install using pip3 for python 3

 ```bash